Lebanon is currently going through a deep economical crisis. Read:

 When you are wandering the streets of Gemmayzeh, it’s hard to remember that you are actually in the heart of the most turbulent region in the world.

-With an endless number of bars, pubs, cafés and restaurants, Gemmayzeh is a trendy and sort of bohemian neighborhood, filled with narrow alleys, colonial buildings from the French era and art galleries.
+With an endless number of bars, pubs, cafés and restaurants, Gemmayzeh is a Christian, trendy and sort of bohemian neighborhood, filled with narrow alleys, colonial buildings from the French era, and art galleries.

-This is, perhaps, the most Westernized area in the entire Middle East (outside of Israel) and one of the highlights of anyone traveling to Beirut.
+This is, perhaps, the most Westernized area in the entire Middle East (outside of Israel) and one of the highlights for anyone traveling to Beirut.

 The history books say that, during the Lebanese Civil War, Hamra was the center of intellectual activity, as it was full of theaters and other cultural institutions.